repository-settings/app/README.md

 > [!Caution]
-> Note that this app inherently _escalates anyone with `push` permissions to the __admin__ role_, since they can push config settings to the default branch, which will be synced.
+> Note that this app inherently _escalates anyone with `push`
+> permissions to the __admin__ role_, since they can push config settings to the
+> default branch, which will be synced.
-Until then, use caution when merging PRs and adding collaborators.
+> Use caution when merging PRs and adding collaborators.

 One way to preserve admin/push permissions is to utilize the [GitHub CodeOwners feature](https://help.github.com/articles/about-codeowners/)